ashishtele/ashishtele.github.io/_posts/2022-01-08-Build_your_MLOps_open_stack.md

 When we run the final scripts using DVC/Airflow/Prefect in the Dev/Prod environment, the batch predictions can be persisted as a table in the database.
 I have used the BQ table to save the batch predictions.
 We can also persist the model pipelines and keep track of the best-performing models.
 We have a couple of examples for the model monitoring like [Vertex AI Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring), [Evidently AI](https://evidentlyai.com/).
 Evidently AI can be used to run data and model checks as a part of MLFlow/Airflow pipeline.
 It also generates sharable reports for debugging.
 If we are generating any report such as CSV/Excel as an output, it should be pushed to the storage bucket.
 The model artifacts can be pushed to GCS bucket for versioning and automation purpose.

+When it comes to online inference, we have a bunch of tools for quick prototyping.
+[Streamlit](https://streamlit.io/) is easy to use and fast to build tool.

 Continue..